 - Pesto also freezes like a dream - so it's a great make ahead dish.

 - If you love pesto as much as I do why not try my Easy Kale Pesto for a different twist.
+It has so much flavor and is a great way to get more leafy greens.

 How to Make Basil Pesto with Almond: